Inside: Quality gift ideas for preschoolers. Discover gifts that will keep your kids busy and engaged.

 Boomwhackers are a great gift for kids who like to move and groove.
 Each tube makes a specific tone when you hit it on a hard object like the floor, a chair, or your hand.
 Kids can explore sound and rhythm, or learn simple songs.

 This easel has helped to reduce the massive amount of paper my kids were going through.
 Kids can draw with chalk, dry erase markers, or paint.
 I love that the height is adjustable.
 It’s a great height for my littles now, and will grow with them for years!

 With Picasso Tiles, kids explore magnetism while building whatever they can imagine.
 They looked delicate first, but turned out to be quite sturdy!
 I’m pleased with how they’ve held up.
 They are still going strong after 2+ years of almost daily, vigorous play.

 Our Wheely Cow has stood up to a LOT of use!
 It’s strong, sturdy, and steers easily in all directions.
 Wheely Cow comes in small and large.
 Choose the size that is best for your child.

 This toy seems to be universally appealing for kids.
 My toddler loves driving the “choo choo trains” down the tracks.
 My 5-year-old loves building complex, looping tracks all around the house.
 They make for hours of fun.
-I highly recommend getting an expansion pack so you have plenty of tracks to go around!

 This compact kitchen is made with sustainable materials and the perfect height for toddlers and younger preschoolers.
 I love that it is mostly wood, and fits pretty much anywhere.
 Both of my kids love cooking and doing dishes in their little kitchen.
 Hopefully, this will be good training for helping in the kitchen when they get older.